linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 for the bond to be hedged may not result in a change of the same number of basis points for the hedging vehicle.
 That is, if yields change by  $x$  basis points for the bond to be hedged, the yield for the hedging vehicle may change by more or less than  $x$  basis points.

-Consequently, a portfolio manager or trader attempting to hedge a  $10 million long position in some bond will not necessarily take a$ 10 million short position in the vehicle used for hedging because the relative dollar price volatility of the two positions will not necessarily be the same.
+Consequently, a portfolio manager or trader attempting to hedge a  \$10 million long position in some bond will not necessarily take a\$ 10 million short position in the vehicle used for hedging because the relative dollar price volatility of the two positions will not necessarily be the same.
 The hedger would have to consider the relative dollar price volatility of the two positions in constructing the hedge.
 As a result, the objective in hedging can be restated as follows:

 Dollar price change of bond to be hedged